vszakats/hb/contrib/rddads/doc/en/readme.txt

       rddSetDefault( "ADS" )
       ```

-      By default rddads is tuned for remote server and cdx indexes.
+      By default rddads is tuned for remote server and CDX indexes.
 To
       change this you may use these commands defined in ads.ch:

       ```